-- IV.
-All non-emergency medication is kept in a secure place, in a lockable cupboard in a cool dry place This can be located in the school office.
-Children with medical conditions know where their medication is stored and how to access it. - V. Staff ensure that medication is only accessible to those for it is prescribed.
+- All non-emergency medication is kept in a secure place, in a lockable cupboard in a cool dry place This can be located in the First Aid Room. - Staff ensure that medication is only accessible to those for whom it is prescribed.